Tanvik-hub/Sentiment-Analysis-of-IMDb-Reviews-Using-LSTM/README.md

-# Sentiment Analysis of IMDb Reviews Using LSTM
+# Sentiment Analysis of IMDb Reviews Using LSTM Model